 - Solid hardwood (pre-finished): Pre-finished flooring that is factory stained and finished has all the disadvantages of solid hardwood, and is even more susceptible to moisture penetrating between the boards since there was no liquid layer of finish applied to fill the seams after installation.
 Further, the edges of pre-finished hardwood often are beveled, which can actually channel water into the seams.

 - Carpeting: It is simply a bad idea to install carpeting in bathrooms and other wet places.
 Once wet, carpet dries out very slowly, promoting mold and mildew growth.
-Carpeting made from man-made materials such as olefin and polyester is only slightly better than wool in damp areas.
+Carpeting made from synthetic materials such as olefin and polyester is only slightly better than wool in damp areas.
 Generally, no matter what type of material the carpeting is made from, do not install it in wet or even semi-wet areas.
 If carpeting in a basement is absolutely needed, it should be elevated off the slab floor by using a raised subfloor of sleepers and plywood, or DRIcore panels.